freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-specificity/the-cascade-of-css-question-h.md

 ## --answers--

-The Specificity of the CSS rule.
+The specificity of the CSS rule.

 ---

-The Inheritance hierarchy of the element.
+The inheritance hierarchy of the element.

 ---